Retirement Social Security

 Tax Social Security: No

 New Hampshire has a high cost of living that’s affected by some specific costs pushing it up.
-The state is in the top 10 for the cost of utilities and is second in the nation for health care costs, just behind Alaska.
+The state is in the top 10 for the cost of utilities and is above the national average for housing and transportation.

 Vermont